Equality Run Amok

 equality usually conceals specific interests.
 Civil rights,

-its now clear to everyone, means certain black interests; nobody
+it’s now clear to everyone, means certain black interests; nobody

 takes it to mean anything else.
 When whites hear about a new

-civil-rights measure, they dont imagine it means
+“civil-rights measure,” they don’t imagine it means

 their rights are going to be protected; on the contrary, they know instantly